Skip to Content

 Arthurs Point is a 10-minute drive from Queenstown.
 It’s mostly a residential area but there are a few hotels as well as the Top 10 Holiday Park (ideal if you have a self-contained vehicle or are keen to camp).

-Pros to staying in Arthurs Point:
+Pros of staying in Arthurs Point:

 Cons to staying in Arthurs Point: